-Upcoming guidelines pave the way for safer pediatric neuromuscular block management
+New guidelines pave the way for safer neuromuscular block management in pediatric anesthesia

 By AnnaMaria Tahlén, Global Digital & Brand Marketing Manager

-In this blog, we will discuss the need for monitoring in pediatric anesthesia and how the upcoming European guidelines could help drive safer anesthesia practice worldwide.
+In this blog, we will discuss the need for monitoring in pediatric anesthesia and how the new European guidelines could help drive safer anesthesia practice worldwide.

-New pediatric-specific guidelines are on the horizon, recommending the use of quantitative neuromuscular monitoring during anesthesia in children.
-This announcement, made at the recent Euroanaesthesia 2025 congress in Lisbon, marks a significant step toward improving perioperative safety in pediatric patients.
+Pediatric-specific guidelines have been released, recommending the use of quantitative neuromuscular monitoring during anesthesia in children (1).
+The original presentation, made at the Euroanaesthesia 2025 congress, marked a significant step toward improving perioperative safety in pediatric patients.

-The final guidelines are expected later this year and will be the first to specifically advocate for this practice in pediatrics.
+It is encouraging to see that the final guidelines are now published and are the first to specifically advocate for this practice in pediatrics.
+The new guidelines also explicitly prefer electromyography (EMG) over acceleromyography (AMG).

 Each year, approximately 10-12 million major pediatric surgeries worldwide involve the use of neuromuscular blocking agents (NMBAs).
 For the United States alone, it’s close to 3 million cases per year.
 NMBAs are commonly used to facilitate endotracheal intubation and optimize surgical conditions.

-However, without proper monitoring, up to 40 percent of pediatric patients experience residual neuromuscular block (rNMB) during the postoperative period.
-This can lead to respiratory complications, airway obstruction, and delayed recovery.
-(1,2).
+However, without objective quantitative monitoring, up to 40% of pediatric patients may experience residual neuromuscular block (rNMB) during the postoperative period.
+Residual paralysis remains one of the most common and preventable causes of postoperative respiratory complications in anesthesia practice.
+(2,3).

 Despite the well-known risks of residual paralysis, pediatric anesthesia has historically relied on qualitative monitoring and often no monitoring at all, due to the lack of pediatric-specific sensors.